LearnMoreTutors/website/README.md

 # website
-The code for the LearnMore Website
+This code is the proprietary property of LearnMore Tutors.
+Unauthorized use, copying, or distribution of this code is strictly prohibited.